Birds, butterflies and bees

-With several bee hives in the garden, cared for by resident bee keeper George Srang, and borders blooming full of bee-friendly plants such as globe thistles, widow flower and lavender.
+There are several wild bee colonies around the property and borders blooming with bee-friendly plants such as globe thistles, widow flower and lavender.

 The wildflower meadow near the car park is bursting with life too as bees and butterflies hover around the clover, the cowslip and the rare bee orchids.